-‘A perfect Christmas tree is a truly beautiful feature in every living room or hallway,’ says Nicky Phillips, Decorating Editor of Ideal Home.
+‘A perfect Christmas tree is a truly beautiful feature in every living room or hallway,’ says Nicky Phillips, style editor of Ideal Home.
 ‘Yet sometimes, even when we have selected beautiful decorations and put a lot of effort into decorating it, it doesn’t always come out the way we would like.’

-‘The secret of a well dressed tree isn’t always about the well selected decorations, ribbons and ornaments – it’s the way you hang, scatter and place those pieces on the tree.
-So whether it be a faux or real tree this Christmas, we reveal IH tips and tricks to help create your very best tree easily and stress free.’
+‘The secret of a well dressed tree isn’t always about the well selected decorations, ribbons and ornaments – it’s the way you hang, scatter and place those pieces on the tree,' adds Nicky.